 The Type setting determines the type of BRI connection for this port.
 The options available are lease (a permanent circuit), BRITE (BRI Terminal Emulation), iw (interworking) and ntu_l (Network Terminating Unit - Lease).
+The BRI-2 U8-SC and BRI-2 U8 cards support all four modes (lease, brite, iw and ntu_l).

 When Terminal mode lt is selected the options for Type are lease, brite, iw and ntu_1.
 When nt is selected the options are lease, brite and iw.
+When lunt and lult are selected the option is brite only.

-If ntu_l is selected, options available are 64 and 2560 (which corresponds to the 2560/2561 NTUs).
+If ntu_l is selected, options available are 2560 (which corresponds to the 2560/2561 NTUs).
 If the wrong type of NTU is selected, the user will not be able to perform remote configuration of the NTU.